 Blade irons are not meant for every golfer out there.
 These irons are best suited for the low handicap player that prefers feel and performance over forgiveness and distance.
 Blade irons have changed quite a bit in the last few years.
 There are now blade type irons that offer some extra distance to those low handicappers who still need the help.
 Here are our favorite blade irons on the market.

-Our Best Blade Irons in 2021
+THE Best Blade Irons

 - Titleist 620 MB (Best Overall)